tteejj/_XP/_mono/AllRuntime.txt

                 }
             }

-            # Priority 2: If overlay is active, give overlay container a chance
+            # Priority 2: If overlay is active, check if it wants to handle the input
-            # This is for container-level actions like Escape to close
+            # But don't enforce strict modality - let focused components handle their input
             if ($global:TuiState.OverlayStack -and $global:TuiState.OverlayStack.Count -gt 0) {
                 $topOverlay = $global:TuiState.OverlayStack[-1]
                 Write-Log -Level Debug -Message "  - Checking overlay: $($topOverlay.Name)"
                 if ($topOverlay -and $topOverlay.HandleInput($keyInfo)) {
                     $global:TuiState.IsDirty = $true
-                    Write-Log -Level Debug -Message "  - Input handled by overlay" }
+                    Write-Log -Level Debug -Message "  - Input handled by overlay" continue  # Only continue if overlay actually handled it }
-                # Enforce modality - no other input processing when overlays are active
+                # Don't enforce modality - let the input continue to other handlers
-                continue
             }

             # Priority 3: Global keybindings (only if no overlay is active)